StoryMaps

 Medieval Claregalway: the forgotten island

-Against the backdrop of medieval friary ruins and the battlements of a restored tower house, archaeological test investigations by TVAS (Ireland) Ltd have revealed some tantalising hints about the lives of the first inhabitants of Claregalway, in a planned village settlement founded on the Clare River by the Anglo-Norman baron John de Cogan, in the early 13th century.
+Against the backdrop of medieval friary ruins and the battlements of a restored tower house, archaeological test investigations by TVAS (Ireland) Ltd have revealed some tantalising hints about the lives of the first inhabitants of Clare Galway, in a planned village settlement founded on the Clare River by the Anglo-Norman baron John de Cogan, in the early 13th century.
 The test excavations took place in 2020 and 2021 at the location of a proposed attenuation pond (to treat run-off from the road using natural filtration), forming part of the N83 Claregalway Village Improvements Scheme.
 The work was done on behalf of Galway County Council and was funded by Transport Infrastructure Ireland.
-This new StoryMap desribes the test excavation results at Claregalway, but the story continues with the full excavation of the site in 2023.
+This new StoryMap describes the test excavation results at Claregalway, but the story continues with the full excavation of the site in 2023.

 The Forgotten Cemetery